ulule/developers.ulule.com/content/authentication/oauth2.md

 An access token expires after 10 hours.

-As we assume you don't store your user passwords in plain text in your database, you don't have a way to generate a new access token automatically without asking the user credentials again.

-In terms of user experience it will be a disaster for your application.
+Because you don't store the user passwords in plain text in your database, you can't generate a new access token automatically without asking the user credentials again.
+In terms of user experience, this would be pretty bad.

-We are introducing the concept of a *refresh token* which allows you to generate a new access token:
+To address this issue, we also provide a *refresh token* which allows you to generate a new access token:

 ```python
 # refresh_token.py